The Pessimist, The Realist & The Optimist... How you can be all 3

 As you can see, regardless of the general consensus that is held about each persona (eg. a pessimist is a negative person), all three are vital in order to make robust, thorough and completely achievable goals and results.
 We are all three of these people and no, a pessimist (critic) isn’t a negative person – they are there to ensure to their best ability that the chances of not achieving the goal are minimised because it has considered the “what ifs”.
 An optimist (dreamer) is the creative space that looks for solutions to situations and helps to manifest these and the realist brings both the optimist and critic’s thoughts to the table to see what is actually achievable... binds the ingredients, if you will.

-So the irony here is that we all have these personas within us, we just naturally have leniency to one of them.
+So the irony here is that we all have these personas within us, we just naturally have leniency toward one of them.
 So when someone tries to box you in as a pessimist, realist OR optimist, you can quite rightly advise them that they are too... they may just not be openly aware of it!

 Changing mindsets and behaviours does take time and desire.
-It will not happen overnight but the realisation or awareness that you are capable to make such changes are quickly realised when you work with me.
-If you are ready to feel more positive, resilient and in control, then contact me in confidence at email@example.com so we can discuss your personal situation and find a way together that works for you.
+It will not happen overnight but the realisation or awareness that you are capable to make such changes is quickly realised when you work with me.
+If you are ready to feel more positive, resilient and in control, then contact me in confidence at firstname.lastname@example.org so we can discuss your personal situation and find a way together that works for you.

 © YMR Coaching & Development